miaewindley/Evo-M1-Trait-Data/Iwaniuk_etal_2001/Iwaniuk_etal_2001_Table3.ReadMe.md

 --> Data readable

-Added Family names where applicable
+Copied Family names to all rows

-Added 2 columns - Play frequency Minimum and Maximum (for 2/3C value)
+Added 2 columns - Play frequency Minimum and Maximum (one each to accommodate the  2/3C value)

 Convert columns Play frequency Minimum and Maximum from character to numerical